nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-09-wonderland.md

 chmod 777 /tmp/date
 ```

-Next, we have to export the chosen directory into our **PATH** variable.
+Next, we have to export the chosen directory into our **PATH** variable:

 ```
 export PATH=$PATH:/tmp
 ```

-We can use `echo $PATH` to verify that our directory has been added.
+We can use `echo $PATH` to verify that our directory has been added:

 ![screenshot22](../assets/images/wonderland/screenshot22.png)

-Now, when the `date` command is called, the **/tmp** directory will be checked first for the date binary.
+In our case, when the `date` command is called, the **/tmp** directory will be checked first for the date binary.
 This means that our own date binary will be executed, which will then spawn us a shell.

 With that, we just have to run the teaParty binary again.
-As the SUID bit is set, the binary will run as a different user.
+As the SUID bit is set, the binary will run as a different user:

 ![screenshot23](../assets/images/wonderland/screenshot23.png)